hydrixTg777/mizuharaRobot-Tg/README.md

 ### Read these notes carefully before proceeding
  - This bot is forked from saitama which is based on marie
- - Your code must be open source and a link to our repo
+ - Your code must be open source and ahd link to our repo
  - last, we don't support fork and asking for fork in our support group will result to gban.

 <details>